[QODBC-Online] Using QuickBooks Online Data with Microsoft Excel 2016 / 365 / 2013 32-bit

-You can view the detailed connection properties by clicking "Queries & Connections" button in Data menu:
+You can view the detailed connection properties by clicking the "Queries & Connections" button in the Data menu:

-In the Workbook Connection Window, Right-click on connection name & click "Properties" button to view detailed information:
+In the Workbook Connection Window, Right-click on the connection name & click the "Properties" button to view detailed information:

 View Data or Edit Query in MS Query:

-This method will lead you to MS Query window and you can view and edit data via SQL Statement there, and all modification will be uploaded to QuickBooks.
+This method will lead you to the MS Query window, and you can view and edit data via SQL Statement there, and all modifications will be uploaded to QuickBooks.

-Click "SQL" button to view SQL Statement of this query.
+Click the "SQL" button to view the SQL Statement of this query.
 The SQL window will show the SQL Statement, and the user can also modify the statement to extract other records:

-The desired recordset is to contain only the records with a Name having a value equaling "Residential".
-Select the field header name and click on it, next select Criteria -> Add Criteria.
-In the popped out Add Criteria window, the button specify the criteria Field as "Name", Operator as "equals", then click Value button and from the list of values select "Residential" -> OK -> Add.
+The desired record set contains only the records with a Name having a value equaling "Residential."
+Select the field header name and click on it, following selecting Criteria -> Add Criteria.
+In the popped-out Add Criteria window, the button specifies the criteria Field as "Name," Operator as "equals," then click the Value button, and from the list of values, select "Residential" -> OK -> Add.

 The following screen reflects the applied criteria to the query and the resulting QuickBooks recordset: